MateoMinghi/TC2037_Evidence4/README.md

 *  Number of days to run the simulation

 For further customization, you can change the base tranmission rates for each variant in the constructor of the Population.h file.
+---

+## Algorithmic Complexity

+The time complexity of the simulator is primarily determined by the number of simulation scenarios and the number of steps in each scenario.
+For each scenario, the simulation iterates over a number of steps proportional to the number of days divided by the time increment.

+For each scenario, the main simulation loop runs in O(D/dt) time, where D is the number of days to simulate per scenario, and dt is the time step used in Euler's method for the simulation.

+Since each scenario runs in its own thread, the total work done is O(S*D/dt), where S is the number of threads or scenarios.
+With enough CPU cores, scenarios can be processed in parallel.

+The space complexity is also O(D/dt) per scenario, due to the arrays storing the S, I, and R values for each time step.